5alidz/tiny-schema-validator/README.md

 #### Schema

-When you create a schema with `createSchema` it returns a nice api that is designed to handle mutliple cases that you might run into on the client e.g. React, and on the server:
+When you create a schema with `createSchema` it returns a nice API designed to handle multiple cases that you might run into on the client and the server:

 - `is` verify that a given object has a valid shape, use for branching logic
 - `validate` get errors, use for form validation
-- `produce` create data that matches the schema, if it doesn't match then it will throw an error
+- `produce` create data that matches the schema. if it doesn't match, it will throw an error
 - `embed` embeds itself in other schemas

-For usage take a look at [the basic example](#basic-example)
+For usage, take a look at [the basic example](#basic-example)

 #### Validators